Biscay (horse)

 Biscay was an Australian Thoroughbred racehorse.
 As a two-year-old 1965 he won the Maribyrnong Plate by eight lengths.

 Background

 A son of Star Kingdom from Magic Symbol by Makarpura (GB) he was a brother to Star of Heaven and Tattenham (9 wins and $26,845).
 Biscay was bred by Stanley Wootton at Barramul Stud in New South Wales.

 Angus Armanasco, who was the leading trainer of two-year-olds in Melbourne for many years, declared Biscay was a star before the colt raced.

 Racing career

 Biscay was undefeated as a three-year-old.
 An exceptionally speedy type, who usually jumped from the barrier clear of his rivals, Biscay had a short but successful racing career.
 From 8 starts he recorded 6 wins and was unplaced twice.
-His wins included the VRC Maribyrnong Plate, Merson Cooper Stakes and the VATC Debutant Stakes, all good quality races.
+His wins included the VRC Maribyrnong Plate, Merson Cooper Stakes and the VATC Debutant Stakes.

 Stud record

 He was syndicated and in 1969 retired to stud to stand at the Bhima Stud, Scone, New South Wales.
 In 1972-73 Biscay was the leading first season sire.
 A quality sire in his own right he passed on his speed to his progeny which included the stakes winners: